SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 This is an earlier version of the BNO085 without stabilization firmware.

-*This chip does not have sufficient test results for a conclusive summary.*
+*This chip lacks sufficient testing to provide a conclusive summary.*

 |Reset time |Cost |Availability|Build quality|
 |:---------:|:---:|:----------:|:-----------:|